 Since retirement I have submitted comments as a private citizen and have tried hard to maintain that approach.
 I recently realized that I could vent my frustrations in a blog post that explained the proposal, my comments and what I really think is going on.
 I can also use the blog as an archive for my comments so that they can be referenced more easily elsewhere.

-This page lists posts on this blog that describe and archive my public submittals with the most recent list first.
+This page lists posts on this blog that describe and archive my public submittals with the most recent listed first.

 My Additional Comments on NESE Pipeline Alternatives April 30, 2020